Pikey Peak Trek

 Introduction

-At High Camp, you wake up early in the morning to hike for a breathtaking sunrise view from the peak.
-From the summit, you have magnificent views of the snowy peaks of the Himalayas.
-Subsequently, Sir Edmund Hillary stated that Pikey Peak offers the most beautiful view of Mount Everest.
+At High Camp, an early start rewards you with a golden sunrise from the peak.
+The views are breathtaking with snowy Himalayan peaks stretching in every direction.
+Sir Edmund Hillary himself said Pikey Peak offers the finest view of Mount Everest.

 Pikey Peak Trek Overview

-You can extend the Pikey Peak trek to Dudh Kunda lake; for details, check here.
+You can extend the Pikey Peak trek, for instance, with the Dudh Kunda lake trek.
+Check here for details.

 Our itineraries are designed to be flexible.
 If you would like to modify this plan, let us know, and we will work with you to create a personalized trip.